Proportionality for Constrained Public Decisions: Justified Representation with Agreement

 \section{Justified Representation with Agreement}

-Given the mostly negative results regarding the cohesiveness-EJR notion, we move on to justified representation based on agreement.
-We justify this move as the notion based on agreement is weaker and yields more positive results in the unconstrained setting.
-Thus, by assessing it here, we are able to establish a baseline of what can be achieved in terms of EJR-like proportionality guarantees in our constrained model.
+Given the mostly negative results regarding the (stronger) cohesiveness-EJR notion, we move on to justified representation based on agreement, which leads to weaker requirements in the unconstrained setting.
 First, we formalise agreement-based EJR with the following axiom.